Andresfgomez970/N-body-simulation-in-Vpython/README.md

 # N-body-simulation-in-Vpython

 The N-bodies problem is well known in the literature.
-One of its future is the lack of an analytical solution for every instant of time.
-Nevertheless, is possible to coumpute the following instants of time knowing an inicial configuration (the mass, inicial position and inicial velocity of ecah body).
+One of its feutures is the lack of an analytical solution for every instant of time.
+Nevertheless,it is possible to coumpute the followings configurations in time knowing an inicial configuration (the mass, inicial position and inicial velocity of ecah body).

 ## Getting Started